wolfiestyle/LuaTwit/README.md

 - dkjson
 - lua-curl
 - oauth_light
-- penlight

-Also you'll need `ldoc` if you want to build the docs.
+Also you'll need `ldoc` if you want to build the docs and `penlight` to run the examples.

 ## Documentation